What is a Catholic Mass?

 Much has been written on the central mystery of the Eucharist and St. Cyril of Jerusalem writing in the late fourth century said, ‘Do not look upon the bread and wine as something ordinary, for, by the Lord’s own words, they are his Body and Blood.
 Even though perception suggests this to you, let faith grant you certainty.
 Do not judge the matter by taste!
 Be firmly convinced by faith that you have become worthy of the Body and Blood of Christ’ (Mystagogical Catecheses 4, 6).

 Lord Jesus Christ, You gave us the Eucharist as the memorial of your suffering and death.
 May our worship of this Sacrament of your Body and Blood, help us to experience the salvation won for us, and the peace of the kingdom where you live with the Father and the Holy Spirit, one God, for ever and ever.
 Amen.

 Outline of the Mass described by St. Justin Martyr, writing in about 150 AD in the Catechism of the Catholic Church 1345

 Catholic Truth Society Essentials pamphlet: ‘What happens at Mass?’
 (Ref.
 LF 3)

-As well as taking part in Mass and receiving Jesus in Holy Communion, Catholics also adore the Lord in the Blessed Sacrament which is kept in the tabernacle (at OLG, the tabernacle is the locked box which sits at the centre behind the altar in the adoration chapel –Ed.).
+As well as taking part in Mass and receiving Jesus in Holy Communion, Catholics also adore the Lord in the Blessed Sacrament which is kept in the tabernacle (at OLG, the tabernacle is located on the altar in the Adoration Chapel located behind the sanctuary odf the church. –Ed.).
 Usually a candle burns next to the tabernacle.
-Catholics believe that the Lord is really present in the Blessed Sacrament under the appearance of bread and wine.
+Catholics believe that the Lord is truly present - Body, Blood, Soul and Divinity - in the Blessed Sacrament under the appearance of bread and wine.